thepercyj/payly/README.md

 ```
 https://<your-public-ip-or-dns-name-of-instance>
 ```
-Cngratulations !!
+Congratulations !!
 You Did It. !!!
 Enjoy using the application.